 If you want to get paid for the things you're selling (hint: you do), you need to connect a payment gateway to your WooCommerce store.

 WooCommerce is not a payment gateway, so you will need to sign up with one of 100+ payment gateways that the plugin integrates with.

 Here’s what the step 2 payment setup screen looks like:

-Even though Woo integrates with 100+ payment gateways, you can see that it defaults to Stripe and PayPal is the 2nd most popular option of the rest of the payment options.
+Even though Woo integrates with 100+ payment gateways, you can see that it defaults to Stripe, and PayPal is the 2nd most popular option of the rest of the payment options.